AC/DC (pinball)

 AC/DC is a pinball machine manufactured by Stern Pinball based on the Australian band of the same name.
 Designed by Steve Ritchie, it was released on March 1, 2012.

 Design

 The machine was confirmed in January 2012 with the release of a teaser video showcasing the game, along with the twelve songs involved in its soundtrack.

+The music transfers to physical objects in the game, with “Hells Bells” and “Rock ‘n’ Roll Train” represented as a bell, and a train.

-It features a swinging bell involved in the Hells Bells mode and a lower playfield in the Premium/LE editions for modes that use the word Hell in the song's title.
+The swinging bell is involved in the Hells Bells mode, and a lower playfield in the Premium/LE editions is used for modes that use the word Hell in the song's title.

+The backglass and cabinet of the Luci edition feature a purple-skinned woman, with the band members shown as silhouettes.
+The artwork on the lower playfield is also altered.
+The name of this edition is short for Lucifer.

 Gameplay

 Each song is the subject of a mode, from which players can work towards a multi-ball for additional points.

 Reception

 In a review for Play Meter the game was found to have an interesting mix of rules, and scored the game 3/4.

 Digital version

 FarSight Studios launched a Kickstarter project on May 2, 2016, with plans to digitize the AC/DC pinball table for Stern Pinball Arcade; the announced funding goal was $108,435.
 Due to a new partnership with Oculus, this Kickstarter was canceled as it was no longer needed to fund the new table.

 The Premium version and the two Limited Editions (Let There Be Rock and Back in Black) of the table are available on Stern Pinball Arcade across multiple platforms.

 The license for the digital version expired on July 1, 2019, and was removed from purchase for any platform.